01 of 14

 Brown and White Double Vanity

 A raised double vanity, like this one in a bathroom by Abbott Moon via DecorPad, opens the floor space to a gorgeous chocolate brown hardwood floor.
 Topped by a white marble countertop, the vanity features plenty of storage space for two people.
 The frameless mirror blends with the wall color, maintaining the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 4 of 14 below.

 Southwestern Kid's Bathroom With Double vanity

 Double vanities are also perfect for shared kids' bathrooms.
-This example by Access Solutions via Improvenet shows a southwestern style bathroom: the muted earth colors, turquoise accents and southwestern decorative accessories provide an interesting space for children.
-The double sink means no fighting over who gets to wash their teeth first, and everyone gets a little private space for their favourite hand soap.Continue to 5 of 14 below.
+This example by Access Solutions via Improvenet shows a southwestern style bathroom: the muted earth colors, turquoise accents, and southwestern decorative accessories provide an interesting space for children.
+The double sink means no fighting over who gets to wash their teeth first, and everyone gets a little private space for their favorite hand soap.Continue to 5 of 14 below.

 05 of 14

 You don't need a very large space to add a double vanity.
 Even smaller bathrooms, like this one by Tom Curren Companies via Houzz, can fit a vanity with two sinks.
 There's enough space for two people to stand side by side comfortably, and enough storage space as well.